 March 27, 2018

-PAIS 280, 4:00pm
+PAIS 280, 4:00 pm

-Effects of Early Life Stress and Diet on Gut Microbiome in Infant MacaquesEarly life stress has adverse effects on neurodevelopment, placing individuals at greater risk for developing psychiatric conditions later in life.
-Although various neurobiological mechanisms have been proposed for how early life stress "gets under the skin", accumulating evidence suggests that the brain-gut-microbiota axis plays an important role in programming neurobehavioral development and is vulnerable to stress.
+Effects of Early Life Stress and Diet on Gut Microbiome in Infant MacaquesEarly life stress has adverse effects on neurodevelopment.
+Although various neurobiological mechanisms have been proposed for early life stress "gets under the skin", accumulating evidence suggests that the brain-gut-microbiota axis plays an important role in programming neurobehavioral development and is vulnerable to stress.
 The gut microbiome begins to be colonized early in life and has been shown to be critical for the normative development of the central nervous system and the hypothalamic-pituitary-adrenal axis.
-Here we investigated whether early life stress and diet perturb the gut microbiome in infant rhesus macaques.
-Using neuroimaging data collected from a larger longitudinal project,
+Here we investigated whether early life stress and disordered diet the gut microbiome in infants rhesus macaques.
+Using neuroimaging data from a larger longitudinal project,

 Melanie Pincus (Neuroscience, Emory University)